 Mature cystic teratomas are encapsulated tumors with mature tissue or organ components.
 They are composed of well-differentiated derivations from at least two of the three germ cell layers (i.e. ectoderm, mesoderm, and endoderm).
 They, therefore, contain developmentally mature skin complete with hair follicles and sweat glands, sometimes luxuriant clumps of long hair, and often pockets of sebum, blood, fat (93%) 10, bone, nails, teeth, eyes, cartilage, and thyroid tissue.
 Typically their diameter is smaller than 10 cm, and rarely more than 15 cm.
 Real organoid structures (teeth, fragments of bone) may be present in ~30% of cases.

 They are bilateral in 10-15% of cases 1,2.

-- struma ovarii tumour: contains thyroid elements, however, sometimes these are separately classified as specialised teratomas of the ovaries
+- struma ovarii tumor: contains thyroid elements, however, sometimes these are separately classified as specialized teratomas of the ovaries

 May show calcific and tooth components with the pelvis.

 Ultrasound is the preferred imaging modality.
 Typically an ovarian dermoid is seen as a cystic adnexal mass with some mural components.
 Most lesions are unilocular.

 - diffusely or partially echogenic mass with posterior sound attenuation owing to sebaceous material and hair within the cyst cavity

 - an echogenic interface at the edge of mass that obscures deep structures: the tip of the iceberg sign

 - echogenic, shadowing calcific or dental (tooth) components